Rust for Backend: axum and tokio in Real Services

 #[tokio::main]boots the async runtime somaincan beasync.- Handlers are normal

 asyncfunctions — axum handles the binding between types and HTTP responses.
-Json<T>is an extractor: as a return type, axum knows to serialize to JSON with the right header.
+Json<T>is an extractor: as a return type, axum automatically serialises to JSON with the correct header.

 Why the Learning Curve Matters

-Don’t downplay it: Rust has a curve.
-For someone coming from Go or TypeScript, the first months cost.
-Most common friction points:
+Don’t downplay it: Rust has a real learning curve.
+For someone coming from Go or TypeScript, the first months are hard.
+Main friction points:

 - Ownership and lifetimes.
 Rust doesn’t garbage-collect — the compiler validates each reference is valid.
-New concepts for most.
+New concepts for most developers.

 - Async in Rust.

 Result<T, E>and propagates with?.
-Mindset shift. - Slow compilation.
-A medium project compiles in 30-60 seconds in debug, several minutes in release.
+Requires a mindset shift. - Slow compilation.
+A medium project compiles in 30-60 seconds in debug and several minutes in release.
 Slows the iteration cycle.

-To overcome it, accept 2-3 months of reduced productivity before feeling comfortable.
-Teams without that patience drop out at the two-week mark.
+Accept 2-3 months of reduced productivity to get through this.
+Teams without that patience usually drop out before seeing the benefits.

 Pragmatic Comparison